F4l13n5n0w/sn0wldr/README.md

 ### Move the cobaltstrike.bin to folder input and rename to cobaltstrike.bin, then run the autogen script.
 ```

-For any sharp tools, thanks to the cool tool [Donut](https://github.com/TheWover/donut/releases), we can convert any sharp EXE file into raw shellcode then used into this loader:
+For any sharp tools, thanks to TheWover's cool tool [Donut](https://github.com/TheWover/donut), we can convert any Sharp EXE file into raw shellcode then used into this loader:

+Such as Mimikatz:
 ```
 ### To Generate shellcode from the EXE using donut:
 ┌──(root㉿average-student)-[/opt/donut_v0.9.3]